fisherra/r4ds_tidyverse/summary/r4ds_data_visualisation.md

 ![](r4ds_data_visualisation_files/figure-markdown_strict/unnamed-chunk-6-1.png)

-Dividing a plot into subplots can be helpful when you want to evaluate a dataset based on the values of one or more discrete variables.

--   **facet\_grid(x ~ ., labeller, scales)** - facets the display into
-    columns based on the given variable and placeholder "."
--   **facet\_grad(. ~ x, labeller, scales)** - facets the display into
-    rows based on the given variable and plcaeholder "."
+I don't use facets that much; to be honest I find them pretty distracting.
+If you're a fan of contrasting minerature plots, you might find these faceting options useful.

 -   **facet\_grid(x ~ y, labeller, scales)** - facets the display into
-    rows and columns based on the two given variables.
+    rows and columns based on the two given variables ("."" placeholder)
 -   **facet\_wrap(~ x, labeller, scales, nrow, ncol)** - wraps facets into a rectangular layout

 <br  />

-#### Labels
+### Labels

     ggplot(mpg) +
       labs(